-Friendship bracelet loop closures, or buckles, are an awesome technique to add to your bracelet making repertoire.
+Loop closures, also called buckles, are an awesome technique to add to your DIY friendship bracelet making repertoire.

-I love starting my bracelet with loops (also called buckles) because they create a removable closure.
+I love starting my friendship bracelets with loops or buckles because they create a removable closure.
 Loops and buckles make it easy to take friendship bracelets off and on.

 This tutorial will walk you through the process of tying a loop or buckle made from one of the strings in the bracelet pattern.